GeorgeXPP/GeorgeXPP/README.md

 - 👀 I’m interested in Service Desk management, creating Zapier Integrations, javascript coding, etc.
 - 🌱 I’m currently learning Service Desk job, Zapier Integrations, Typeforms, javascript coding.
 - 💞️ I’m looking to collaborate on any project on the company I'm working on.
-- 📫 How to reach me: inside the company, I'm online almost all the time (even Saturday/Sunday).
-Outside it is more difficult, but you can try!.

 <!---
 GeorgeXPP/GeorgeXPP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.